Henry Moore: Beginnings as a sculptor

-Moore's reclining figures, such as the 1930 Reclining Woman (bottom), were influenced by Chac Mool figures, such as this one (top) from Chichen Itza.
+Moore's reclining figures, such as the 1930 Reclining Woman (bottom), were influenced by chacmool figures, such as this one (top) from Chichen Itza.

 After the war, Moore received an ex-serviceman's grant to continue his education and in 1919 he became a student at the Leeds School of Art (now Leeds Arts University), which set up a sculpture studio especially for him.
 At the college, he met Barbara Hepworth, a fellow student who would also become a well-known British sculptor, and began a friendship and gentle professional rivalry that lasted for many years.
 In Leeds, Moore also had access to the modernist works in the collection of Sir Michael Sadler, the university Vice-Chancellor, which had a pronounced effect on his development.
 In 1921, Moore won a scholarship to study at the Royal College of Art in London, along with Hepworth and other Yorkshire contemporaries.
 While in London, Moore extended his knowledge of primitive art and sculpture, studying the ethnographic collections at the British Museum.

 The student sculptures of both Moore and Hepworth followed the standard romantic Victorian style, and included natural forms, landscapes and figurative modelling of animals.
 Moore later became uncomfortable with classically derived ideals; his later familiarity with primitivism and the influence of sculptors such as Constantin Brâncuși, Jacob Epstein, Henri Gaudier-Brzeska and Frank Dobson led him to the method of direct carving, in which imperfections in the material and marks left by tools became part of the finished sculpture.
 Having adopted this technique, Moore was in conflict with academic tutors who did not appreciate such a modern approach.
 During one exercise set by Derwent Wood (the professor of sculpture at the Royal College), Moore was asked to reproduce a marble relief of Domenico Rosselli's The Virgin and Child by first modelling the relief in plaster, then reproducing it in marble using the mechanical aid known as a "pointing machine", a technique called "pointing".
 Instead, he carved the relief directly, even marking the surface to simulate the prick marks that would have been left by the pointing machine.

 In 1924, Moore won a six-month travelling scholarship which he spent in Northern Italy studying the great works of Michelangelo, Giotto di Bondone, Giovanni Pisano and several other Old Masters.
 During this period he also visited Paris, took advantage of the timed-sketching classes at the Académie Colarossi, and viewed, in the Trocadero, a plaster cast of a Toltec-Maya sculptural form, the Chac Mool, which he had previously seen in book illustrations.
 The reclining figure was to have a profound effect upon Moore's work, becoming the primary motif of his sculpture.